-When the runt is trying to survive amongst the litter, it’s so important that they receive their mother’s milk.
-Their mother’s milk contains very important antibodies that are designed to protect the puppies until their immune system develops, and they receive the first vaccinations.
+- When the runt is trying to survive amongst the litter, it’s so important that they receive their mother’s milk.
+Their mother’s milk contains very important antibodies that are designed to protect the puppies until their immune system develops, and they receive their first vaccinations.

 If the runt of the litter misses out on this very important stage, their bodies will continue to weaken and they will be very susceptible to infections and other illnesses that could easily kill them.

 After the runt is born, the first challenge they will face is dehydration and hypothermia.
 Both of these things could kill the runt easily, so it’s critical the runt receives their mother’s milk (for hydration) and that they are kept warm.

 Is It Bad or Good To Pick The Runt Of The Litter?

 Now we’re on to the most important question, is it ok to pick the runt of the litter? we’ll discuss all the important bits and give you our overall advice.

 Firstly, when visiting the breeder to view the puppies, watch how the runt interacts with the mother and siblings.
 Right away, you’ll understand how much of a “runt” the runt really is! (excuse the tongue twister!)

 The better the interactions are amongst the mother and siblings, signifies that this runt hasn’t been rejected too much and will indicate they have had some level of support.
 A great sign to look for.

 Converse with the breeder and ask if the runt has had check-ups from a veterinarian (if they haven’t, they should) Don’t decide before the breeder gets the runt checked.

 This will be a big factor in your overall decision, sometimes runts will develop health issues that unfortunately cannot be helped.
 This is a sad reality, but one that happens quite frequently.